 Thanks a lot to Iain to share his great story with us!

 I have learned a lot by discussing property investing with Iain.
-It is always interesting to learn from someone who actually did the job!
-Since I never invested in property, Iain is much more able than me.
+It is always interesting to learn from someone who did the job!
+Since I have never invested in property, Iain is much more able than I.

 I am not planning to invest in property soon.
-We are going to buy a house to live in, but this is not an investment.
+We will buy a house to live in, but this is not an investment.
 But after that, once we have replenished our stock portfolio, we will consider alternative investments.
 And investing in property is one of the things we will consider!